AbdoulieJNJie98/SoftwareDev2_Presentation/README.md

 | PATCH      | /videoGame  |   Edit an existing video game  |  200 - Request was successful <br> 400 - Request was invalid     |
 | DELETE | /videoGame     |    Delete an existing video game  |  200 - Request was successful <br> 400 - Request was invalid     |

-### POST /videoGame Add a new video game

-  200 - Request was successful

-  400 - Request was invalid

-  application/json

-### PATCH /videoGame Edit an existing video game
-  200 - Request was successful

-  400 - Request was invalid

-  application/json

-### Delete /videoGame Delete an existing video game

-  200 - Request was successful

-  400 - Request was invalid

-  application/json

 ## PostgreSQL

   PostgreSQL is used for storing video game titles that consist of the game's title, platform, genre, and price.